henry1758f/OpenVINO_Demo_Kit/Readme.md

   You can also just press "Enter" without keyin any words to ignore this step.
   If you ignore this step, the demo application won't do Vehicle Attributes recognition.
-* After you choose the Vehicle Attributes recognition model, it will also ask you what device you want to inference
+* After you choose the Vehicle Attributes recognition model, it will also ask you which device you want to inference
 #### Select a License Plate Recognition model
 * After you choosing the Vehicle Attributes recognition model and assign to hardware inference device, It will ask you to choose License Plate Recognition model: